Glossary of Terms

 Mediastinoscopy and mediastinotomy (MEE-dee-uh-sty-NOS-koh-pee)

-Both of these tests let the doctor look at and take samples of the structures in the area between the lungs (this area is called the mediastinum).
+Both of these tests let the surgeon look at and take samples of lymph nodes in the area between the lungs (this area is called the mediastinum).

 Monoclonal antibodies (MAH-noh-KLOH-nul AN-tee-BAH-dee)